wangyang325/MasterCardAssignment/README.md

     1. Permission management.

-    2. Use API Gateway to protect all microservices in the private network.
+    2. Use API Gateway (Sring cloud) to protect all microservices in the private network.
 (Not implement, but can find the sample in my github)

-    3. Use the eureka service to manage the microservices.
+    3. Use the eureka services (Spring cloud) to manage the microservices (cluser).
 (Not implement, but can find the sample in my github)

+    4. Use a cluser of Redis and Mysql.

+    5. Use different available zones (AWS) at different physical locations.

+    6. Put the private services into different private subnet (AWS) to avoid accessing from the internet.